WICG/nav-speculation/same-origin-security-privacy-questionnaire.md

 Not as yet, though we recognize that it cannot be considered complete without one.

-We do discuss security and privacy considerations thoroughly in the relevant explainers, and will be porting that into the overall "prerendering revamped" specification as that specification gets more concrete.
+We do discuss security and privacy considerations thoroughly in the relevant explainers, though they are naturally focused on the cross-origin cases.
+We will be porting those discussions into the overall [Prerendering Revamped](https://jeremyroman.github.io/alternate-loading-modes/) specification as that specification gets more concrete.

 ### Do features in your specification enable origins to downgrade default security protections?